learn-with-me/books-self-help/src/The Automatic Millionaire/highlights.md

 Rule #2: `Don't touch this money, ever`.
 You read "In case of emergency, break glass".
 Think of your emergency fund the same way.
 A real emergency is something that threatens your survival, not just your desire to be comfortable.

 Rule #3: Don't let it stay buried.
 Set it and forget it.
-Put it in a money market account earinign a reasonable return.
+Put it in a money market account earning a reasonable return.
 The goal is not to make the most money out of it, but keeping it simple, safe and yet grow.
-You're actually buying a `money market fund` - a mututal fund that invests in the safest and most liquid securities there are: very short-term government bonds and sometimes highly rated corporate bonds.
+You're actually buying a `money market fund` - a mutual fund that invests in the safest and most liquid securities there are: very short-term government bonds and sometimes highly rated corporate bonds.
 Do not save it in your regular bank account to avoid temptations.
 Out of sight, out of mind.

 Rule #4: As life goes on, your expenses may go up as well.
 Periodically `revise your estimates and adjust` your stash size accordingly.